 Please Note: All YAC Girls Lacrosse players interested in trying out for a travel team must register for in-house first.
 If your player wishes to tryout for a travel team you will be required to register and pay an additional $25.00 TRYOUT FEE that will cover the gymnasium time.
 If your player is selected for a team there will be an additional fee that is still TBD.

 Participation in YAC Girls Travel Lacrosse Program carries with it a higher commitment and set of expectations from the players and their families as outlined in this document.
 This year the YAC Girls Travel Team will consist of two separate teams.
-There will be an 8th grade team, comprised of ONLY 8th grade players.
-This team will play a high level 8th grade schedule.
-The other team will be comprised of 6th and 7th grade players who are selected for the team.
-This team will play a high level 7th grade schedule.
+There will be a 5/6th grade team and another team comprised of 7/8th grade players.

 Ideal Player Candidate:The ideal candidate for a YAC Girls Travel Player and/or their families should posses:

 * A commitment to lacrosse as their PRIMARY Spring sport.

 * Respect for the game, your opponent, the officials, your coaches teammates and yourself is a must.

 * Honesty within all aspects of the YAC Girls Travel Program.